Wednesday, February 27th - Key Life Events - A Lifetime of Public Service by Mark Rimmer, retired Superintendent Registrar at Brent Council

 10. Zurbaran & others

-10am every Thursday till March 28th (except February 14th) at the Bowling Club.
+10am every Thursday till March 28th at the Bowling Club.

-More US Presidents talks in April - Many of you will remember John Matlin's excellent talks in autumn 2017 on US Presidents (FDR to Nixon) The great news is that John has agreed to do two further sessions on Ronald Reagan (April 4th) and Bill Clinton (April 11th).
+More US Presidents talks in April - Many of you will remember John Matlin's excellent talks in autumn 2017 on US Presidents (FDR to Nixon) The great news is that John has agreed to do two further sessions on Ronald Reagan (April 4th, Bill Clinton (April 11th) and George Bush 1 & 2 (April 18th).

 Travel Club - Liverpool & Chester Coach Trip June 9th-13th 2019

-Art - Sketching & Watercolour We are pleased that Trixi will continue to lead this group; where members bring their own materials and share tips about the artworks they are creating.
-The next session is 2 pm on Tuesday, January 22nd.
+Art - Sketching & Watercolour This group involves members bringing their own materials to produce their own artwork in socialbe company and share tips about the artworks they are creating.
+The next session is 2 pm Tuesday, February 26th.

-What are your Holiday Memories The theme of the next meeting is Holidays.
-1000 am at the Bowling Club on February 13th.
+What are your Holiday Memories At the next meeting the group is going to continue sharing their personal memories about holidays and move on to discussing customs and sayings.
+1000 am at the Bowling Club on March 13th.
 New members interested in sharing their memories would be especially welcomed.
-Contact John Collier for details 020 8904 2346 or (email@example.com)
+Contact John Collier for details 020 8904 2346 or (email@example.com.

-Museum and Gallery Visits Eva Groszmann is arranging visits on Wednesday January 30th to the Royal Academy to see Klimt/Shiele Drawings from the Albertina Museum, Vienna, plus Bill Viola/Michaelangelo: Life Death Rebirth); Thursday February 21st (visit to the Heath Robinson Museum, Pinner); and March 27th (Tate Modern's Pierre Bonnard: The Colour of Memory exhibition)
+Museum and Gallery Visits - Eva Groszmann is arranging visits on Thursday 7th March (originally 21st February - moved date to incorporate an added interesting exhibition) to the Heath Robinson Museum, Pinner; and March 27th (Tate Modern's Pierre Bonnard: The Colour of Memory exhibition).

 For further details of the above and other Groups, Walks, Visits and Outings and for contact details for the facilitators please see THE DIARY.